 - Daily Cleaning (If Available)

 - Trash collection

 - Parking Space

-When everything looks correct, it's finally time for you to sign on the dotted line.
-Do not forget that most rental agreements will require a substantial rental down payment and/or security deposit to protect the rental owner.
+When everything looks correct, it's finally time to sign a rental agreement.
+Bear in mind that most rental contracts will require a considerable rental down payment and/or security deposit to protect the vacation home owner.

 During your Stay

-- Be sure to protect the owner (and your things!) by keeping the vacation home secured while you are away, just like you would in your own home.
+- Enjoy your stay!
+Remember to protect the property owner (and your stuff!) by keeping the vacation rental locked up when you are away, just like you would in your own home.

-- Check to make sure you've packed all of your things.
-Sweep every room in the house for forgotten items.
-Inspect bathrooms, the garage, kitchen cabinets, outdoor patios, the pool area, and anywhere else your personal property might "hide".
+- Check to make sure you've packed all your things.
+Sweep all the rooms in the house for left-behind items.
+Inspect bath rooms, the garage, kitchen cupboards, backyards, the pool area, and anywhere else your gear might "hide".

 - Make sure to walk through the rental one final time and look for property damage.
 We suggest walking through with the rental manager wherever possible (often this isn't possible)..
 If the property manager is not available, make certain to take photos of the property to record its condition.